Federal Student Loan Changes

 • These limits are for federal loans only.
 Private loans are still available.

-The U.S. Department of Education is finalizing the definition of “professional degree programs” for federal loan purposes.
+The U.S. Department of Education finalized the definition of “professional degree programs” for federal loan purposes.
 A federal advisory committee recommended narrowing the definition of programs to a limited set of fields, including Clinical Psychology, Law, Medicine, Dentistry, Pharmacy, Veterinary Medicine, and a few other programs.
+This is what was affected by the temporary stay.

 As currently defined, this definition would exclude many health-related master’s and doctoral programs (such as nursing, physician assistant, physical therapy, occupational therapy, and social work), meaning those students would be subject to the lower graduate borrowing limits.

-Because this rulemaking is still in progress, program classifications and, therefore, borrowing limits may change.
-Chatham will update this page as federal guidance is finalized or more details are known.
+Chatham will update this page as federal guidance is finalized or as more details become available.

 What's changing